drazik/generator-sillysmart/README.md

 * `./Public/Scripts/Javascript/Dyn/Uncompressed/**/*` for `javascripts` task
 * `Public/Style/Img.uncompressed/**/*` for `images` task

+## Gulp tasks configuration

+Every gulp task comes with its own configuration.
+You can find and modify configurations in `gulp/configs/{taskName}.js`.

 ## Contributing

 This generator is open source.
 You can improve it.
 Just fork the repository, create a branch for your new feature and make a pull request when everything is fine.